 Did you know that 81% of businesses are using video in their marketing RIGHT NOW?
 In this post, you’ll discover how you can harness the power of vlogging, and YouTube to promote your blog content to a whole new audience, thus exploding the growth and profitability of your blogging business.

 Chances are you probably have, but if you haven’t, let me briefly explain to you what vlogging is.

 Vlogging is very much like blogging, but instead of creating content in written text form, you’re simply recording content in the form of videos.

-YouTube, however, is by far the best place on the web to publish vlogs.
+YouTube, however, is by far the most prominent place on the web where vloggers publish their vlogs.

 YouTube is huge, in fact, it is considered to be the second largest search engine on the web.

 Did you know that 3.25 billion hours of video content is watched on YouTube every single month?
 (Source)3.25 billion hours of video content is watched on YouTube every single monthClick To Tweet

 Over the recent years, vlogging on YouTube has exploded, and not just for the celebrities and rich kids, but also for businesses and bloggers too.